HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 7th TRADITION

-The Pass The Hat page contains information on how we are practicing the 7th Tradition.
-We are currently collecting donations at a PO Box and have established a checking account.
-You may also donate via PayPal.
+The Pass The Hat page contains information on how Staying Cyber practices the 7th Tradition.
+We are currently experimenting with online systems.

-The balance of the funds, after prudent reserve, will be sent to GSO.
+The balance of the funds, after prudent reserve, will be sent to GSO and / or OIAA.

 If you have any questions you can e-mail the Treasurer at treasurer@stayingcyber.org